 This is not strictly speaking part of your terms and conditions, although many do mention them in theirs.
 They are a great way to increase the order value and encourage stockists to buy more of a single type of product/design.
 A pack size is traditionally set per sku, meaning it's per product so if you have a red candle, a blue candle and a green candle your pack size would be for x quantity of the red candle.
 Some do mixed packs, particularly for lower priced items or if sold as a set.

-Average is somewhere between 3-24 units although some goes as low as 2 or much higher.
+The average is somewhere between 3-24 units although some go as low as 2 or much higher.
 As a general rule of thumb small and more affordable products come in a higher pack than bulkier and more premium items.
-Very bulky items or high value items usually come in single units.
+Very bulky items or high-value items usually come in single units.